Trusted WordPress tutorials, when you need them most.

 GDPR Fines and Penalties

-The EU isn’t some evil government that is out to get you.
-Their goal is to protect innocent consumers from reckless handling of data that could result in a breach of their privacy.
+The EU isn’t some evil government out to get you.
+Its goal is to protect innocent consumers from reckless data handling that could result in a breach of their privacy.

-The maximum fine part, in our opinion, is largely to get the attention of large companies like Facebook and Google so that this regulation is NOT ignored.
-Furthermore, this encourages companies to actually put more emphasis on protecting the rights of people.
+In our opinion, the maximum fine is largely intended to get the attention of large companies like Facebook and Google so that this regulation is NOT ignored.
+Furthermore, this encourages companies to actually put more emphasis on protecting people’s rights.

 Once you understand what is required by the GDPR and the spirit of the law, then you will realize that none of this is too crazy.